 Buses run 24 hours a day, seven days a week.
 This makes the bus one of the best night travel options.

-When expats board buses in Buenos Aires, they should tell the driver their destination and the driver will work out the fare.
-Expats who know the correct fare can just tell the bus driver how much they will pay when they board the bus.
-After the driver punches the amount into the machine, they can swipe their SUBE card.
+When you board buses in Buenos Aires, tell the driver your destination, and the driver will work out the fare.
+If you know the correct fare, you can just tell the bus driver how much you will pay when you board the bus.
+After the driver punches the amount into the machine, you can swipe your SUBE card.

-Some buses travel into the suburbs surrounding Buenos Aires, but the fares are slightly higher, and they don't run as often as the city buses.
+Some buses travel into the surrounding Buenos Aires area, but the fares are slightly higher, and they don’t run as often as the city buses.

 Trains